Rakile/deforumation/README.md

 ![img](github_images/rewindforward.PNG)

-This part is useful to rewinf and forward througout a rendering.
+This part is useful to rewind and forward througout a rendering.
 When you have started a rendering, you can look at the current image by pressing the "Show current image" or you can also click anywhere else that is bnot a button on the GUI, to update the image.

 A suggestion before using any of these option is to push the "PUSH TO PAUSE RENDERING BUTTON".
 The rendering will pause and you can more easily explore the functionalities.